 What is Shockwave Therapy?

 Shockwave therapy is a form of regenerative medicine, meaning that it relies on stimulating the body’s own natural responses and processes to provide results.
-No drugs or invasive procedures are part of this treatment.

 As these pressure waves are sent into an area of soft tissue damage, it causes a minor disruption that the body responds to in several beneficial ways: